tmeasday/unofficial-meteor-faq/README.md

 Unofficial Meteor FAQ
 =====================

+## _NOTE!!_ This repository has moved to https://github.com/oortcloud/unofficial-meteor-faq, please update links accordingly!

 Just answering some common questions that aren’t answered in the [official meteor FAQ](http://www.meteor.com/faq/).
 Thanks go to @dandv, @possibilities, @IainShigeoka, @brainclone and @matb33.

 ##How do I update this FAQ?